dotnet/docs/docs/core/diagnostics/debug-highcpu.md

 **This article applies to: ✔️** .NET Core 3.1 SDK and later versions

 In this tutorial, you'll learn how to debug an excessive CPU scenario.
 Using the provided example [ASP.NET Core web app](https://docs.microsoft.com/samples/dotnet/samples/diagnostic-scenarios) source code repository, you can cause a deadlock intentionally.
-In this scenario, the endpoint will experience a hang, and thread accumulation.
+The endpoint will experience a hang, and thread accumulation.
 You'll learn how you can use various tools to diagnose this scenario, with several key pieces of diagnostics data.

 In this tutorial, you will: